evanjohnso/angular_extended/README.md

 * Added SSH key to my local machine and linked it with remote GitHub repository.
 No longer need to authenticate username/password for every push on my local computer.

+* Worked 4 hours for my old boss and racked in the big bucks

-* Continue the quest to understand cryptocurrency and the blockchain
+* Continued the neverending quest to understand cryptocurrency and the blockchain

 https://www.nytimes.com/2017/10/01/technology/what-is-ethereum.html?emc=eta1